 Director of Music

-Dr David Newsholme is a conductor, organist, teacher and academic, with wide-ranging musical interests and expertise.
-He is Director of Music at Canterbury Cathedral, where he is responsible for training the Cathedral’s choirs, and for all other musical aspects of the Cathedral’s work.
+David Newsholme is Director of Music at Canterbury Cathedral, where he is responsible for training the Cathedral’s choirs, and for all other musical aspects of the Cathedral’s work.

 David was educated as a chorister at Worcester Cathedral.
-He spent a year at Salisbury Cathedral before taking up the organ scholarship at New College, Oxford, under the direction of Edward Higginbottom.
-David subsequently completed a PhD at the University of York, during which time he held the position of Assistant Director of Chapel Music at Winchester College.
+He held the organ scholarship at Salisbury Cathedral before studying at New College, Oxford, and at the University of York.

 David was Assistant Director of Chapel Music at Winchester College, before moving to Canterbury in 2011 to become Assistant Organist (Assistant Director of Music).
 In 2014 he became founding Director of the Cathedral Girls’ Choir, before taking up his current post in 2021.